Herbert Morrison: London

 Morrison continued to sit on the London County Council and in 1933 was elected to lead the Labour Group.
 He wrote a book Socialisation and Transport : the Organisation of Socialised Industries with Particular Reference to the London Passenger Transport Bill which encapsulated his ideas on nationalisation.
 Managers would be appointed to run monopoly industries in the public interest.
 He did not, however, envisage democratic control by the workers.
 Unexpectedly, Labour won the 1934 LCC election and Morrison became Leader of the council.
 This gave him control of almost all local government services in London.
 His main achievements here included the unification of bus, tram and trolleybus services with the Underground, by the creation of the London Passenger Transport Board (colloquially known as London Transport) in 1933, and creating the Metropolitan Green Belt around the suburbs.
 He confronted the Government over its refusal to finance the replacement of Waterloo Bridge, and eventually they agreed to pay 60% of the cost of the new bridge.

 In the 1935 election, Morrison was once again elected to the House of Commons and immediately challenged Attlee for the leadership of the party.
 He was defeated by a wide margin in the final ballot, a defeat ascribed to his unfamiliarity with the MPs who had served in the previous Parliament.
 Both he and his supporter Hugh Dalton put some of the blame on the Masonic New Welcome Lodge, who, they claimed, backed the third-place leadership candidate Arthur Greenwood and then switched their votes to Attlee.
 After losing, Morrison concentrated on his LCC work.
 He convinced Labour to adopt the new electioneering techniques that opponents had been using, especially using advertising agencies in the 1937 local elections.
 For example, he stressed housing, education and his own leadership with posters featuring Morrison alongside children and with a backdrop of new LCC flats above slogans such as "Labour Puts Human Happiness First", "Labour Gets Things Done" and "Let Labour Finish the Job."

-In 1939, Conservative MPs defeated Herbert Morrison's bill introducing "site value rating", a tax on similar lines to Land Value Tax, in the old London County Council area.
+In 1939, Conservative MPs defeated Herbert Morrison's bill introducing "site value rating", a tax on similar lines to land value tax, in the old London County Council area.

+In 1945 he attended the World Trade Union Conference at County Hall.

 By the late 1960s, long after Morrison had left the leadership of the London County Council, London Conservatives frequently accused him of seeking to "build the Tories out of London", the implication being that the LCC would deliberately build council houses in order to affect local voting patterns.
 His biographers, Bernard Donoghue and George W. Jones, have written that "Morrison never said or wrote" the words attributed to him.